redxouls/Final_Project/README.md

 ![](https://i.imgur.com/59pc88o.jpg)
 ![](https://i.imgur.com/eyl4CtU.jpg)
 ![](https://i.imgur.com/0QEYeWx.jpg)
-* To keep the structure stable,we construct the trusses in a triangular form.Also,we build it like an arc so that it undertakes more weight.Surely,there are no standard answers for games,so just utilize your creativity and have fun.
+/iTo keep the structure stable,we construct the trusses in a triangular form.Also,we build it like an arc so that it undertakes more weight.Surely,there are no standard answers for games,so just utilize your creativity and have fun.a
 * For example video.Here's the [link](https://drive.google.com/file/d/1fbx8Q-HZ9SAvJcgNmakLJyEbfEgf52qX/view)

 ### See more information on https://github.com/redxouls/Final_Project